 10 Rules of Customer Service for Small Businesses

-2. Making it easy for customers to purchase your products or services will keep them coming back.
-Eliminate cumbersome steps and provide coherent product information, you can make the purchasing process easy and enjoyable for your customers.
+Making it easy for customers to purchase your products or services will keep them coming back.
+By eliminating cumbersome steps and providing coherent product information, you can make the purchasing process easy and enjoyable for your customers.
 This will build customer loyalty and keep them coming back for more.

-6. Providing what you promise will prove to customers that you’re a professional who understands how to do business.
+Providing what you promise will prove to customers that you’re a professional who understands how to do business.
 Don’t make promises that you’re uncertain that your business will be able to deliver on because you’re anxious for business.
 When you’re starting a business, it’s important to be professional and deliver on what you promise.
 This will show customers that you mean business and that you’re capable of delivering on your promises.
 However, don’t make promises that you’re unsure of being able to deliver on, as this will only lead to anxiety and disappointment down the road.